mantl/mantl/docs/getting_started/aws.rst

 .. literalinclude:: /_static/aws_custom_iam_policy.json
    :language: javascript

-For managing domain dns with route53 (Replace HOSTED_ZONE_ID with yours).
+For managing DNS with Route 53, you can use a policy like the following:

 .. literalinclude:: /_static/aws_custom_route53_iam_policy.json
    :language: javascript

+You would replace HOSTED_ZONE_ID with the hosted zone ID of your domain in Route 53.